cortexrd/Knack-Toolkit-Library/README.md

 **Setting up the source record**

 Make sure that your desired data is visible in one of the records in the table.
 This will be the **source record**, i.e. the one being copied from.
-If it is not the case, you would typically a few do inline edits to suit your needs.
+If all the source row fields are not exactly as you wish, you would typically choose another record, or do a few inline edits until they match your requirements.

 **Selecting records to be modified**